184.108.40.206 Algorithm (Comparing Fitting Functions)

 If the models are not nested, the F-test results should not be considered.
 For example, if the models have the same degree of freedom, df1-df2 will be zero and we cannot compute the F value.

 On the other hand, the AIC test does not require the two models to be nested.
 So any two models can be compared using this method.

 For each model, Origin calculates the AIC value by:

 For two fitting models, the one with the smaller AIC value is suggested to be a better model for the dataset.

 We can also make decisions based on the Akaike's weight value, which can be computed as:

-where ∆AIC is the deference between two AIC values.
+where ∆AIC is the difference between two AIC values.
 The Akaike's weight indicates the probability of a better model.